« Nostalgia, 1983 | Main | This is why. »

 This is where people who have pride would have left.

 Next time you go to The Costes, notice the mirrored wall just to the right of the bar.
 While waiting for our table, I kept catching my reflection, and I wasn’t sure I liked this person I saw.
 It didn’t bother me that they hadn’t let us right in.
 What concerned me was this: For someone who claimed not to be fussy, why did I make all that fuss?
 Do we never grow out of that junior high school desire to belong?
 Once we are on the inside, why does it suddenly seem less important?
-And why was the voice in my head sounding like Carrie Bradshaw?

-Luckily, I didn’t have to look at myself for long--within a few minutes, we had a table, and then there were other things to look at.
+Luckily, I didn’t have to look at myself for long, within a few minutes, we had a table, and then there were other things to look at.
 The velvet banquettes, my mojito--the powdered sugar swirling, then settling like flakes in a snow-globe--all the beautiful people.
 Who maybe were watching us, too.

 Ha!
 Good for you!
 I'm so tragically unhip that I didn't know people like that hostess even existed outside of movies and faux-snooty commercials.
 I bet she wouldn't have liked being laughed at and asked, "Are you for real?!"